Frequently Asked Questions

 There is a bond on my property… will I need bond holder's consent?

 Yes you will.
-Even if the loan is at a nil balance, while a bond remains registered against the Title Deed of the property, you will need the Bond Holder's (probably a bank's) consent.
-You will be increasing the value of your property, probably by at least the cost of the improvement, so the bank needs to know, not only for record purposes but for home insurance if this is done through the same bank.
+Even if the loan is at a nil balance, while a bond remains registered against the Title Deed of the property, you will need the Bond Holder’s (probably a bank’s) consent.
+You will be increasing the value of your property, probably by more than the cost of the improvement, so the bank needs to know, not only for record purposes but for home insurance if this is done through the same bank.

 Can I build double storey?

-Yes you can… but… this gives rise to the need to comply with several requirements which don't apply to single storey and specific consideration by a council committee with all the potential inherent delay that this creates.
-Also, unlike single storey applications, double storey also requires letters of consent by adjoining neighbours with the frequently encountered complications that this so often exposes.
+Yes you can… but… this gives rise to the need to comply with several requirements which don’t apply to single storey and specific consideration by a council committee with all the potential inherent delay that this creates.
+Also, unlike single storey applications, double storey also requires letters of consent by adjoining neighbours with the frequently encountered complications that this so often creates.

 Can I sell on my additional dwelling or dwellings to new owners?